coder/coder/docs/networking/port-forwarding.md

 ![Annotated port controls in the UI](../images/networking/annotatedports.png)

+The sharing level is limited by the maximum level enforced in the template settings in enterprise deployments, and not restricted in OSS deployments.

-This can also be used to change the sharing level of `coder_app`s by entering their port number in the shared ports UI.
-The `share` attribute of `coder_app`s defined using the terraform provider can be overridden by sharing the port.
-The sharing level is limited by the maximum level enforced by the template in enterprise deployments, and not restricted in OSS deployments.
+This can also be used to change the sharing level of `coder_app`s by entering their port number in the sharable ports UI.
+The `share` attribute on `coder_app` resource uses a different method of authentication and **is not impacted by the template's maximum sharing level**, nor the level of a shared port that points to the app.

 ### Configure maximum port sharing level (enterprise)